The Empirical Content of Bayesianism: Introduction

 \section{Introduction}

-Following the treatise of \cite{savage1972foundations}, the subjective (or Bayesian) theory of probability has become the dominant paradigm in the economic modeling of decision making under uncertainty.\footnote{Savage's theory of subjective probability builds on earlier works by \cite{de1937prevision}, \cite{ramsey2016truth}, and \cite{von2007theory}.} The dominance of the subjective theory of probability in economics is not unwarranted.
-It allows one to assign probabilities to unique (or rare) events.
+Following the treatise of \citet*{savage1972foundations}, the Bayesian theory of probability has become the dominant paradigm in the modeling of decision-making under uncertainty.
+This paradigm's dominance in economics is not unwarranted.
+It allows one to assign probabilities to unique or rare events.
 It has an elegant foundation in the study of rational choice under uncertainty.
-And it is appealing from a normative point of view---as \cite{epstein1993dynamically} proclaim, ``dynamically consistent beliefs must be Bayesian.''
-What is less clear is whether Bayesian rationality is a good positive model of individual behavior.
-To settle this question requires one to develop formal tests of subjective rationality.\footnote{I use the terms ``subjective rationality'' and ``Bayesian rationality'' interchangeably throughout this paper.}
+And it is appealing from a normative perspective---as \citet*{epstein1993dynamically} proclaim, ``dynamically consistent beliefs must be Bayesian.''
+What is less clear is whether Bayesianism is a good positive model of individual behavior.
+Settling this question requires characterizing the testable predictions of Bayesian rationality.

-A class of tests commonly used in the literature are those based on the martingale property of beliefs: a Bayesian agent's belief sequence is a martingale with respect to the agent's own prior belief; and any sequence of beliefs that constitutes a martingale with respect to some probability distribution $\mathbb{P}$ can be rationalized as the belief sequence of a Bayesian agent with prior $\mathbb{P}$.
-This equivalence of Bayesian rationality and the martingale property of beliefs has been known by economists since, at least, \cite{Kamenica2009}.\footnote{The necessity of the martingale property for Bayesian rationality is a trivial consequence of the law of iterated expectation.
-To the best of my knowledge, \cite{Kamenica2009} are the first to formalize the sufficiency of the martingale property for Bayesian rationality in the economics literature.}

-But although a Bayesian agent's beliefs constitute a martingale with respect to her \emph{subjective belief}, to operationalize the martingale test requires one to use a panel (or repeated cross section) of individuals, in which the sample is drawn from a sampling distribution that depends on the \emph{objective distribution} of the agents' observations.
-The martingale test is thus a valid test of Bayesian rationality only if agents have objectively correct beliefs about the data-generating process.
-Said differently, a group of ex-ante-identical agents could fail a martingale-based test of Bayesian rationality for one of two distinct reasons: (i) the agents may not be Bayesian or (ii) their belief about the distribution of the signals they observe may not coincide with the true, objective distribution.